 - The best NPS software does more than collect scores.
 It helps teams understand why customers feel the way they do and what actions to take next.

-- This guide covers the 10 leading NPS tools in 2026, evaluated on feedback collection, analytics depth, AI capabilities, integrations, pricing, and real user adoption.
+- This guide covers 10 leading NPS survey tools, evaluated on feedback collection, analytics depth, AI capabilities, integrations, pricing, and real user adoption.

 - Enterprise teams, SaaS companies, and service businesses often need very different NPS capabilities.
 There is no single "best" tool for everyone.